-Another reason for visiting Tambopata is an interesting and lively native community that still live around the reserve.
+Another reason for visiting Tambopata is an interesting and lively native community that still lives around the reserve.
 The groups that take part in this community belong to the Ese Eja ethnic cohort.
-They are divided between three different groups: Palma Real, Sonene and Infierno.
-The last one work with a private company offering a different type of touristic services that allows the visitors to know in depth their culture, food, language, artistic representations and so on.
+They are divided into three different groups: Palma Real, Sonene, and Infierno.
+The last one work with a private company offering a different type of touristic service that allows the visitors to know in-depth their culture, food, language, artistic representations, and so on.
 If you want more information regarding these activities, contact us!

 How to reach this natural gem?

 As we mentioned, Puerto Maldonado is near to the jungle part of Cusco so you can reach this place easily from Cusco center or if you’re traveling around.
 You can either take a plane or a bus.

 Planes take between 30 and 45 minutes to reach the Puerto Maldonado Airport (PEM) from there, if you’re taking a tour with a lodge, the staff will pick you up and transfer you to their headquarters in the city.
 There, you will be able to repack your belongings and just take the necessary things for your jungle adventure.